Protecting Digital Footprint

-Even if you have never been on-line, don’t have email or use social media, you still have a Digital Footprint.
+Even if you have never been on-line, don’t have email or use social media, you still have.
 Yes, the more you are on-line the greater your exposure to some sort of identity theft.

 Here is something to think about.
 Is it safer to go to a store and use your credit/debit card in person, or is it safer to shop on-line with your credit/debit card?
 The answer and explanation will be at the end of this article.